-Referencing historical figures like Grace Finley, June Paxton, and Melissa Branson Stedman; Schmeltz honors pioneering woman who undertook gender-breaking roles as miners, explorers and activists.
+Referencing historical figures like Grace Finley, June Paxton, and Melissa Branson Stedman; Schmeltz honors pioneering woman who undertook gender-breaking roles as miners, explorers, writers, and activists.
 One work is titled after 19th-century African American entrepreneur, financier, real estate magnate and abolitionist Mary Ellen Pleasant (1814- 1904) who expanded the Underground Railroad westward and achieved legal victories for civil rights that have enduring relevance earning her the title, "The Mother of Human Rights in California."
 Another work is a tribute to the avid gardener and desert conservation advocate Minerva Hamilton Hoyt (1866-1945) who championed the creation of Joshua Tree National Park that became reality in 1936.
 Together the series is a reexamination of tapestry of our historical fabric, recognizing progressive females whose legacies precede enormous changes in the role, recognition, and power of women today.

 ABOUT AILI SCHMELTZ